Project Name

 • We created a service within AWS ECS to run multiple services as containers within a Fargate cluster, enhancing the efficiency and manageability of the deployment.

-• The AWS Application Autoscaling service was configured to operate for a predefined duration, automatically adjusting the number of running services based on demand.
-Once the designated time elapsed, the service gracefully stopped running to optimize resource usage.
+• The AWS Application Autoscaling service was configured to operate for a predefined duration.
+Based on demand, it automatically adjusted the number of running services.
+The service gracefully stopped running once the designated time elapsed to optimize resource usage.

 Data Flow Diagram